+Holy Trinity Lutheran Church was first organized on November 15, under the leadership of Pastor Ludwig J. Karlowski, Andrew Gajdos, Michael Kmetz,Sr. and John Michalec, Sr. were elected the first officers.
 The organizational meetings and the first services of worship took place at the vacant Methodist Church on Moose Meadow Road in Willington.
 Before November 1917, Pastor Karlowski would come to conduct services on national holidays and on church festivals that fell on a weekday.
-Regular Sunday services did not begin until the arrival of the first full-time pastor ( 1917), Pastor John Murcek, who served the congregation until August 1921.
+Regular Sunday services did not begin until the arrival of the first full-time pastor (in 1917), Pastor John Murcek, who served the congregation until August 1921.

 He saw that it would be beneficial for the congregation to have a more central place of meeting.
 A location in Stafford Springs would enable the congregation to grow and prosper.
 Therefore, the present structure was purchased from a German social club in 1922 and remodeled as a church that same year.
 The cornerstone was laid and the service of dedication was held on August 6, 1922.
 Pastor Pankuch continued to serve the congregation until June 1926.

 He served until November 1929.
 During his pastorate, the Ladies’ Altar Guild was organized under the leadership of Mrs. Mital.
 In July 1929, the congregation obtained an official charter in the following name: Slovak Evangelical Lutheran Holy Trinity Church – Augsburg Confession.

 During the relatively short ministry of Pastor John Nosco, who served from February 1951, until June 1953, a choir was organized.
 Most significantly, weekly English services were begun.
 Pastor Albert Ursin of Torrington, Connecticut, served as administrator until the arrival of the next pastor.

-During his pastorate the congregation began to grow as the English ministry gained in emphasis, while the Slovak element was also maintained.
+During his pastorate the congregation began to grow as the English ministry gained emphasis, while the Slovak element was also maintained.
 The congregation, which had been independent since its organization, officially joined the Slovak Zion Synod.
 The Luther League and Men’s Club were organized during this time.
 In 1956, the congregation had bought land on Green Street, across from the church yard.
 In 1960 a new parsonage was erected there.
 Following Pastor Drzik’s resignation in January 1964, Pastor Ursin again served as administrator.

 The model constitution for congregations of the Lutheran Church in America was adopted and the official name changed to Holy Trinity Lutheran Church.
 Toward the end of Pastor Drzik’s ministry here, a building fund had been established for an educational unit.
 A committee was appointed to consider how to proceed with the expansion of our facilities.
 The committee suggested an addition to the old structure, providing a parish hall, and renovation of the former basement, providing classrooms and a kitchen.
 The Narthex was also expanded.

-On June 1,1980 Pastor McGurn was ordained and installed as Pastor of Holy Trinity.
+On June 1, Pastor McGurn was ordained and installed as Pastor of Holy Trinity.
 His wife Linda and children Robb, Megan and Katie were here to share his joy in this special event.
 Pastor McGurn initiated the completion of the worship area in 1983, transforming the area to a quiet elegance and intimacy, which invites prayer and worship.
 Pastor McGurn led us in prayer and worship until 1988.

-On Sept 15, 2008 Pastor Dave has concluded his ministry here at Stafford Holy Trinity and has accepted a call to be pastor at Good Shepherd Lutheran Church in Laconia, NH.
+With Pastor Dave’s hard work we continued to grow our congregation and enjoy spiritual guidance and meaning full worship.
+On Sept 15, 2008 Pastor Dave concluded his ministry here and accepted a call to be pastor at Good Shepherd Lutheran Church in Laconia, NH.